Bobarn/Booket/README.md

 **Messaging**
-  - A more interactive user experience by incorporating websockets to have a real time messaging feature between two users **Friends List**
+  - A more interactive user experience by incorporating websockets to have a real time messaging feature between two users

+**Friends List**
   - Keep track of those you've really connected with in this community!

+**User Tabs and Full Mobile Responsiveness**
+  - Currently the mobile view of the pages is small, I hope to find some way to supplement this by changing the layout but I may have to sacrifice the page flip animation.

 ## Contact